 But an underlying question, the big “so what?” remains largely unanswered.
 As a result, many in tech are left wondering whether the hot-button issue has received more hype than it is worth.

 For a fourth year in a row, we’re thrilled to be on Minnesota Business Magazine’s list of 100 Best Companies To Work For.
 This award is a special honor, because we were selected thanks to the anonymous survey responses of our very own ESP team!
 In order to determine which companies are “the best”, the survey’s questions seek to identify whether a company’s work environment, employee benefits, and overall employee happiness exceed those of “standard” employers.
 We’re proud to stand out from the rest, and to better understand what makes us great, we asked our team to share a few of the things we’re doing right in each of the three categories.
 Here’s what they had to say:

 While the nation may still be struggling with obesity, America is becoming an increasingly health-conscious society.
-From health apps to organic fast food, going on a “health kick” swept the nation in 2015.
+From health apps to organic fast food, going on a “health kick” has swept the nation.
 Last January, with fresh New Year resolutions promising an increased devotion to healthy pursuits, the Twin Cities saw a sure spike in wellness trends.
 Despite our cold winters, Minnesota boasts the title of healthiest city in America thanks to ample park systems, exercise opportunities, and access to healthy food options.
-But being health-conscious in the New Year extends far beyond following the latest trend; taking care of your health will actually make you happier and more productive in 2016.
+But being health-conscious in the New Year extends far beyond following the latest trend; taking care of your health will actually make you happier and more productive.